 Malaria occurs widely and throughout the year in Gabon.
-Other insect-borne diseases (including yellow fever, chikungunya fever, filariasis and African sleeping sickness) also occur.
+Other insect-borne diseases (including chikungunya fever, dengue fever, filariasis and African sleeping sickness) also occur.
 We encourage you to take prophylaxis against malaria and take measures to avoid insect bites, including using insect repellent at all times, wearing long, loose-fitting, light coloured clothing, and ensuring your accommodation is mosquito proof.

 The rate of HIV/AIDS infection in Gabon is high.
 You should exercise appropriate precautions if engaging in activities that expose you to risk of infection.